-Don’t you wish there was a game oriented around purchasing properties, acquiring whole sets of them and investing further money into them to increase the profit gained through their rent?
+Don’t you wish there was a game oriented around purchasing properties, acquiring whole sets of them, and further investing to increase the profit gained through their rent?
 Well, that doesn’t exist.
 There is a similar game called Monopoly, but the rules change depending on who you play with!
-Monopoly Deal on the other hand is as close as you’ll get to a structured version of Monopoly without all the hassle and drama it comes with.
+Monopoly Deal, on the other hand, is as close as you’ll get to a structured version of Monopoly without all the hassle and drama it comes with.

-It may be based off of the staple of casual tabletop play, but it’s not a direct family member.
+It may be based on the staple of casual tabletop play, but it’s not a direct family member.
 It’s faster, more engaging, and won’t have any rule discrepancies between games!

 Monopoly Deal (designed by Katherine Chapman) consists of playing cards from your hand during your turn and aiming to acquire three full sets of properties.
 You have money cards, action cards and property cards.
-On your turn you take two from the deck and play three (action cards may allow you to take more cards but the maximum number of actions you’ll get is three).
-You play money to help protect your properties and action cards against others to acquire money or properties up to the value requested; e.g. you play Debt Collector on another player so they must pay you £5 Million (steep economy), they can pay you that amount in either cash or properties, or a combination of the two.
+On your turn, you take two from the deck and play three (action cards may allow you to take more cards but the maximum number of actions you’ll get is three).
+You play money to help protect your properties, and action cards against others to acquire money or properties; e.g. you play Debt Collector on another player so they must pay you £5 Million (steep economy), they can pay you that amount in either cash or properties, or a combination of the two.

 The first thing that gets me is the players.
-When you play Monopoly the worst in you comes out, you can become a completely different human being!
-There is that old staple joke of ‘Monopoly makes you flip the table', and sadly it can be true!
-It’s beyond what happens in any other board game, people become quite vindictive in honesty, and I think that links heavily to the second reason; the continual variation of rules… Money on free parking?
+When you play Monopoly, the worst in you comes out.
+You can become a completely different human being!
+There is that old staple joke of ‘Monopoly makes you flip the table,’ and sadly it can be true!
+It’s beyond what happens in any other board game, people become quite vindictive, and I think that links heavily to the second reason; the continual variation of rules… Money on free parking?
 Not auctioning every property landed on?
 Settling a £1500 debt by giving away Pall Mall?
 It’s crazy.
 And it’s that looseness that makes people believe the game is unfair and become nasty…

-As mentioned, the cards are themed directly around the original and match its aesthetic perfectly.
-The quality of the cards it decent enough to last a good long while, and because there are only cards in this game it’s unlikely you’ll have a long set up/set down time.
-You just deal five to each player, offer them the quick prompt sheet and start monopolising a small empire!
+As mentioned, the cards are themed directly around the original and match it’s aesthetic perfectly.
+The quality of the cards is decent enough to last a good long while.
+And because there are only cards in this game, it’s unlikely you’ll have a long set-up/set down time.
+You just deal five to each player, offer them the quick prompt sheet, and start monopolising a small empire!

 You’ve got to be engaged within this game to know your next play.
 The cards in your hands don’t change on others’ turns, so it’s worth spending time to understand them and make a plan of action of whose day to ruin.
 And whose day you’ll ruin is determined by what cards they currently own!
-Lose track of what’s going on and you’ll be fumbling around with a new plan during your turn and that can really throw a spanner in the works of the game’s flow, or you might even miss your own victory!
+Lose track of what’s going on and you’ll be fumbling around, and that can really throw a spanner in the works of the game’s flow.
+You might even miss your own victory!

 The rules do clearly state that, should you not notice you’ve won during your turn you must wait until your next turn to claim victory.
 As much as it’s common sense to know what a victory looks like, missing this will not bode well with others as you will be their number one target!
-The game’s only player interaction is when you’re either explaining who you’ve targeted for your evil deeds, or to claim victory!
+The game’s only player interaction is when you’re either explaining who you’ve targeted for your evil deeds or claiming victory!

-I really enjoy playing Monopoly Deal and it’s a great one to get to the table when we have company who aren’t massive gamers.
-Its fast, fun play style sits well most people and encourages people to have a go!
+I really enjoy playing Monopoly Deal, and it’s a great one to get to the table when we have company who aren’t massive gamers.
+Its fast, fun playstyle sits well with most and encourages people to have a go!
 I haven’t yet met anyone unwilling to have a go once they’re told it only take about 10 minutes, and after they’ve finished their fourth game of this filler they realise how caught up in the fun they were!